jkenney0501/dbt_core/README.md

 - **stage:** ingests the raw data, does light transformations and adds aliases as needed.

-- **core:** The core layers holds the breakout for the star scjema and also the intermediate layer of the pipeline where the larger transformations take place before being referenced by the prod models for dimension or fact.
+- **core:** The core layers holds the breakout for the star schema and also the intermediate layer of the pipeline where the larger transformations take place before being referenced by the prod models for dimension or fact.

   - **intermediate**
     - **incremental:** to capture new data in increments to a fact table.